DEEPMATTER GROUP PLC

 Our staff handbook and standard operating procedures outline the fundamentals of our values to all staff (including business integrity, anti-bribery, gifts, intellectual property, etc).
 The Group is committed to providing equal opportunities in employment and the creation of a work environment where everyone is treated with dignity and respect.
 The Group has developed and implemented policies and processes to ensure that all job applicants and employees receive equal treatment regardless of gender, race, age, disability, sexual orientation, religion or belief, nationality or ethnic origin.

 An open culture of discussion is fostered and, given the size of the Group, it is not considered necessary to monitor stakeholder satisfaction through the use of satisfaction or engagement surveys at this stage, other than for staff engagement surveys which are undertaken periodically.
-A staff performance appraisal and CPD process is being implemented in the financial year ending 31 December 2019 which will encompass the Group's core values and business model goals, embedding them across the Company laying the foundation for the planned growth and commercialisation of our Digital Glassware ™ platform.
+A staff performance appraisal and CPD process was implemented in the financial year ending 31 December 2019 which encompasses the Group's core values and business model goals, embedding them across the Company laying the foundation for the planned growth and commercialisation of our Digital Glassware ™ platform.

 The Board provides strategic leadership for the Group and operates within the scope of our chosen corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Group implements in its business plans.
 The Board defines a series of matters reserved for its decision and has approved terms of reference for its Audit and Remuneration Committees to which certain responsibilities are delegated.
 The chair of each committee reports to the Board on the activities of that committee.